A swirling miasma of ancient wisdom traditions (The continuity of magic from East to West, Part 5)

 Tarantino is punching down in his film just as Hollywood did in the ’70’s.

-Lee would never accept challenges, though there were many.
+Lee would never accept challenges to fight, though there were many.

-I’m pretty far down the list of people who are going to say Hollywood’s not racist; indeed I know the opposite is true.
-And I agree that Tarantino is using the platform of a big-budget Hollywood film to tarnish the image of Lee.
-I hope I have established in this series that such is not my intent.
-My goal was to set the record straight about Wong Jia Man, whose name the Lee mythmaking machine has used a ton of money and power to defame for decades.
+I’m pretty far down the list of people who are going to say Hollywood’s not racist; indeed, I know the opposite is true.
+And I agree Tarantino is using the platform of a big-budget Hollywood film to tarnish the image of Lee.
+I hope I have established in this series such is not my intent.

 On the part about Lee never taking challenges, there are other sources among the caretakers of his legacy who say he did, and always won.
 I’m much more inclined to believe Abdul-Jabbar on this one as having firsthand knowledge and no vested interest in perpetuating the myth of Lee the unbeatable martial artist, in addition to jibing with my research for this series.